HelithaSri/Vehicle-Parking-System/README.md

-# Vehicle Parking System - In Memory System
+# In Memory Vehicle Parking System

 ### This project's objective is to solve the parking problem in Saman Rice Company.
 They have a basement parking stand, but the problem is that parking has only a small area.
 The Stand can park only 14 vehicles at a time.
 So I decided to make a system to generate parking slot numbers to solve this problem.